davetron5000/faas-is-a-what-now/markdown/only_functions.md

 module.exports = addEmailToDataWarehouse;
 !END CREATE_FILE

-We can hook that into our system by adding it to the configureation in js/app.js:
+We can hook that into our system by adding it to the configuration in js/app.js:

 !EDIT_FILE js/app.js /* */
 {